-This exhibition will showcase for the first time a selection of large scale photographs, films and writing.
-The project all comes together in the form of a photography book, helping to promote positive mental health awareness and to fight the stigma of mental illness.
+This exhibition will showcase for the first time a selection of large-scale photographs, films and writing from Matthew’s archive of 15,000 images and film works, collated over 20 years.
+It comes together in the form of a photography book, helping to promote positive mental health awareness.

-Photography expresses how Matthew is feeling, having been diagnosed with a serious mental health issue in 2002.
+Having been diagnosed with a serious mental health issue in 2002, photography expresses how Matthew is feeling.
 He aims to help fight the stigma of having a mental illness, and to shed a positive light on the subject through the use of photography as a coping mechanism.

-“The title – i.d.s.t. – If Destroyed Still True, comes from adolescent graffiti, it was kind of like an official stamp of approval which meant if someone destroyed what had been written, it would still be true, a bit like keeping your fingers crossed.”
+Matthew says: ‘The title – If Destroyed Still True – comes from adolescent graffiti, it was kind of like an official stamp of approval which meant if someone destroyed what had been written, it would still be true, a bit like keeping your fingers crossed.’

 The project was uniquely funded by Matthew’s family and friends.
 He has raised enough money to put on the exhibition, to get the book and 20 prints printed and framed.